-This dessert is delicious enough to serve by itself but double your berry cobbler pleasure by serving warm it with a side of freshly whipped cream.
-If you want a side of ice cream, try a low carb cinnamon ice cream or our coconut caramel ice cream.
+This dessert is delicious enough to serve by itself but double your berry cobbler pleasure by serving warm it with a side of freshly whipped cream to enhance the taste.
+If you want a side of low carb ice cream, try a low carb cinnamon ice cream or our coconut caramel ice cream.

 Other berries can be used in place of the blackberries.
 Either strawberries, blueberries raspberries or a mix of them will be delicious.

-If you are using frozen blackberries, defrost them being use as they will seem into the topping and become a soggy mess.
+If you are using frozen blackberries, defrost them being use as they will seem into the cobbler batter and become a soggy mess.